 So, you think this title is a dramatic attempt to assure you visit this adventure blog?
 Well, my trip to Timbuktu stands by its legend and getting there was, indeed, not as easy as most might think!

 One of Africa’s ultimate travel destinations and a dream come true for off the beaten path travelers, Timbuktu’s history is rooted as far back as the year 1100.
 A Tuareg nomad camp in origin, it became one of West Africa’s most important commercial and religious outposts within only a couple of centuries.

+Pretty cool, right?
 Well, at the time there was a bi-weekly pick-up truck crossing the desert from Gao.
 Although the trip usually takes from 9 to 10 hours, in this case, and due to specific issues, it lasted 22 hours.

 So, where did I have my life threatened on the way to Timbuktu?
 Meaning, is it even possible?
-No, I’m not writing this post to give any impression of my bravery or foolishness in engaging myself in such a trip.
+No, I’m not writing this post to give an impression of my bravery or foolishness in engaging myself in such a trip.
 It’s just that the whole journey remains, to this day, among the craziest of experiences I’ve ever had in my life.

 How was my life in danger?

 To give a better understanding, allow me to explain the situation in further detail.
 Our driver was not from Mali but Mauritania, as it seems some Algerian and Mauritanians manage some businesses in Gao and Timbuktu.
 In this case, the weekly transportation was made with a Mauritanian Toyota Land Cruiser pick-up truck.
 For this particular trip, the only difference from previous trips was that the usual driver had fallen ill and his cousin sat in as his replacement.